 However, the more immediate problem that could throw a spanner in the works is data sharing.
 According to the rules, Reliance Jio Infocomm Ltd and Reliance Retail can’t share data.
 “They are different companies.
 So there are data privacy rules," Ashwin Khasgiwala, Reliance Retail Ltd’s chief financial officer, said at a conference in Mumbai.

 It means Reliance can’t use Jio’s database to leverage Reliance Retail.
-In all likelihood, Reliance will find a legal loophole to end-run the regulations.
+In all likelihood, Reliance will find a legal loophole to end-run regulations.
 Another possible workaround is to merge both entities.

-It goes without saying, Reliance Industries has committed to a new direction.
+It goes without saying, Reliance Industries is committed to a new direction.
 Reliance Jio’s introduction was a good case in point.
 Throw in Jio Phone to the equation, and a clearer picture emerges.
 The underpricing strategy ensured a deeper smartphone penetration – bedrock Reliance hopes to build on to push its products.

 The conglomerate’s leverage with the corridors of power could also mean the company can even skirt competition laws (In February 2018, the Indian government voided data traffic as a metric to define market monopolisation).
 The omnipotence of Reliance would create an atmosphere of dependence, and new startups would be forced to get on board with the Reliance juggernaut to keep their boats floating or risk being the jetsam and flotsam.